JohnJFarrow/johnjfarrow.github.io/BuildFromSource.md

 This is a summary of information from [https://github.com/EpicGames/UnrealEngine/tree/master]

-Run this command to download and install prerequisites required to build UE - it might take a while:
+Change to the directory in which you downloaded the UE source code and run this command to download and install prerequisites required to build UE - it might take a while:

 ```
 Setup.bat